Rich Reel

 Skills

-Can quickly troubleshoot system-wide problems and communicate solutions to a
+Can quickly troubleshoot system-wide problems and communicate solutions to a wide audience from highly technical to completely non-technical.

 Self-driven.
 Customer focused.